-AGR has acted as a technical adviser contributing to developing CCS technologies both on the UK and Norwegian continental shelves.
+AGR has acted as a technical adviser contributing to developing CCS technologies on the UK, Norwegian and Australia.

 Our team are acting as technical advisor to Norwegian state-owned Gassnova

 .
 AGR’s oil and gas exploration and production background and associated technical knowledge is being utilised as part of the Norwegian government’s huge investment to develop the technology for capturing, transporting and storing CO2 to support the nation’s environmental targets.

 AGR has amassed significant experience in identifying, assessing and testing the geological conditions needed to store billions of tonnes of CO2 in the North Sea.

 The company was reservoir and wells advisor to the Department of Energy and Climate Change (DECC) during the competitive tendering process for CCS in the United Kingdom.
 AGR has also been involved in National Grid Carbon’s Humber Project for CCS in the southern North Sea since 2010.
 The AGR team has delivered petrophysical, geophysical, geomechanical and reservoir engineering support and modelling during the conceptual design phase of a development programme to dispose of between 2.5 – 40 million tonnes per year of CO2 in to the Bunter sandstone formation in the proposed project area.

 In another project, AGR provided an assessment of the risks associated with CO2 leakage from injection wells – covering issues including monitoring, detection, and mitigation – on producing gas field.